eugenia1984/english/glossary.md

 - **awesome** is a word people use when they really like something.
 It's like saying very good!

+- **AWS**: stands for Amazon Web Services, which is a cloud computing platform.
+For example: `We use AWS to store all our data and run our applications`. -> This means you use AWS for cloud storage and computing needs instead of relying on local servers.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> B